How to Set Access-Control-Max-Age Effectively: Preflight Cache Tuning & Debugging

 }));

-Sets a 1-hour preflight cache window while enforcing origin and credential constraints.
+Sets a 10-minute preflight cache window — the cross-browser safe maximum — while enforcing origin and credential constraints.

 Ensures consistent header delivery across all response codes and prevents duplicate header injection from upstream proxies.